-Rotational exams will be 90 questions.
+End of rotation exams will be 120 questions.

-Time limit for rotational exams will be 90 minutes.
+Time limit for rotational exams will be 120 minutes.

-- Must obtain a minimum grade of 70% on all rotational exams.
-If student receives below a 70%, the Course Coordinator will be responsible for the remediation plan. - Upon successful completion of remediation, the Course Coordinator will assign a percentage no higher than 70% for the exam portion of the rotational grade.
+- Must PASS all end of rotational exams.
+If student fails, the Course Coordinator will be responsible for the remediation plan. - Upon successful completion of remediation, the Course Coordinator will assign a percentage no higher than 70% for the exam portion of the rotational grade.
 If unsuccessful, student will come before the Progress & Conduct Committee. - If a student's cumulative GPA falls below a 3.0, the student will be informed by mail that they are on academic probation.
 Students not receiving a 3.0 cumulative GPA at the completion of the program will not graduate.